HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Array 🖐️ used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays 👂 heard
-  - Map
+  - Map 🖐️ used
   - Set 👂 heard
   - undefined 🖐️ used
   - null 🖐️ used
-  - Proxy
+  - Proxy 👂 heard
   - weak collections
   - timers 👂 heard
   - EventEmitter
   - RegExp
   - Date
-  - BigInt
+  - BigInt 🖐️ used
 - Infrastructure
   - V8
-  - Node.js 👂 heard
+  - Node.js 🖐️ used
-  - npm
+  - npm 🖐️ used
-  - prettier
+  - prettier 🖐️ used
-  - MDN
+  - MDN 👂 heard